About me

 After taking my degree in Art Education, I taught art to secondary level until 1983, and then began work as a full-time artist, at first painting on silk with dyes, then with more conventional media.

 I mainly use acrylic paint or soft pastel, but sometimes work in woodcut, linocut, pencil or mixed media.
-In the past few years, I have started to experiment with papercut, and I am enjoying this new challenge.
+Since 2000, I have started to experiment with papercut, and I am enjoying this new challenge.

 The majority of my work is based on my love of British wildlife, and much of my time is spent in my local countryside near Rugby in Warwickshire, and also in Scotland and Northumberland.